department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 -	Ticket costs for public transportation, including train, subway, bus, ferry, or light rail
 -	Transportation by a specially equipped vehicle, like an ambulance or wheelchair van (if your VA health care provider determines this is medically necessary for you or your travel is for a life-threatening emergency)
 - Meals and lodging in some cases (if we've approved this reimbursement in advance)

-Keep reading below to find out more details about reimbursement.

 ### What's the current VA mileage reimbursement rate?